-Enjoy fast, secure and fee-free international money transfers from global payments provider XE.
+Enjoy fast, secure and low fee international money transfers with global payments provider XE.

 |Product Name||XE International Money Transfers|

 |Max.
 Transfer Amount||AUD 500,000|

 |Transfer Options||One off payments, Market orders|

 Minimum transfer time

 |Customer Service||Phone, Email|

 |Available Currencies||AED, AMD, AUD, BAM, BBD, BDT, BGN, BHD, BND, BRL, BSD, BWP, CAD, CHF, CLP, CNY, COP, CRC, CVE, CZK, DKK, DOP, EUR, FJD, GBP, GEL, GTQ, HKD, HNL, HRK, HUF, ILS, INR, JMD, JOD, JPY, KES, KRW, KWD, KZT, LKR, LSL, MAD, MKD, MUR, MWK, MXN, MYR, NAD, NOK, NZD, OMR, PEN, PGK, PHP, PKR, PLN, PYG, QAR, RON, RSD, RUB, RWF, SAR, SBD, SCR, SEK, SGD, SZL, THB, TND, TOP, TRY, TTD, TWD, TZS, UGX, USD, VUV, WST, XCD, XPF, ZAR|